Supreme Court examples of dashes—em-dashes, en-dashes, and hyphens

 — Justice Alito in FDA v.
 WAGES AND WHITE LION INVESTMENTS, LLC

-— showing how to use a floating hyphen to slightly shorten the phrase dessert-flavored, candy-flavored, and fruit-flavored
+— showing how a floating hyphen can slightly shorten a phrase: dessert-flavored, candy-flavored, and fruit-flavored

 -